Crustless Zucchini Pie – Keto, Gluten-free

 Crustless Zucchini pie is the easiest summer dinner!

 It’s perfect to use all your garden zucchini or summer squash, and all you need to make this zucchini pie are only a few ingredients.

 To make a low-carb crustless zucchini pie, you need:

 First, preheat the oven to 400°F (200°C).
-Grease a round pie plate of 9 inches diameter with olive oil or cooking spray.
+Grease a round 9-inch pie plate with olive oil or cooking spray.
 Set aside.

 The key to making a delicious crustless zucchini quiche is to shred and drain the zucchinis.
 In fact, zucchinis are made of 95% water, and they release a large amount of liquid in recipes if not drained.